mayfan/maynara.com/src/pages/blog/2019-11-17-if-you-think-you-can-design-a-user-experience-and-prototype-it-in-5-days-you’re-right.md

           healthy having a better work-life balance.

+          **Pain points**

-          **Pain points:** She is often busy due to her daily activities and spends a lot of time trying to find gym classes nearby as she usually uses Google to search for places – having to make a decision between all the open tabs on her browser on websites she is not registered yet.
+          She is often busy due to her daily activities and spends a lot of time trying to find gym classes nearby as she usually uses Google to search for places – having to make a decision between all the open tabs on her browser on websites she is not registered yet.
       - content: >-
           ![](/img/profile.png)